silx-kit/jupyterhub_moss/README.md

-                "path": "/env/path/bin/",  # Path to Python environment bin/ used to start jupyter on the Slurm nodes "description": "Default",  # Text displayed for this environment select option "add_to_path": True,       # Toggle adding the environment to shell PATH (optional, default: True) },
+                "path": "/env/path/bin/",  # Path to Python environment bin/ used to start jupyter on the Slurm nodes "description": "Default",  # Text displayed for this environment select option "add_to_path": True,       # Toggle adding the environment to shell PATH (optional, default: True)
+                # Space separated list of modules to be loaded in single-user server job
+                "modules": "SoftwarePackage/1.2.3"
+            },
         },
     },